JuanFelipeRestrepoBuitrago/OperativeSystemsMidTerms/PARCIAL 1/README.md

 - `test`: Runs the tests.
 - `testUtils`: Runs the tests for the Utils file.
 - `testRSA`: Runs the tests for the RSA file.
-- `testRLE`: Runs the tests for the RLE file.
+- `testHuffman`: Runs the tests for the Huffman file.

 ## How to run